yu-ming-chen/tp/docs/UserGuide.md

 You can use this command to find budgets whose names contain the given `KEYWORD`.

-When you find budgets, the list view will be filtered to only display budgets whose names contains the given `KEYWORD`.
+When you find budgets, the list view will filter to only display budgets whose names contains the given `KEYWORD`.

  > 📕 The filter is case-insensitive.
  >